anishvedant/Tic-Tac-Toe/README.md

 The game opens with a splash screen and then displays the game board.Players take turns clicking on the grid to place their X or O.The game will automatically detect a win or draw and reset after displaying the result.

-### Contributing
+## Contributing

 Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
+Feel free to fork the repository and submit pull requests with your improvements and bug fixes.

-### License
+## License

 This project is licensed under the MIT License.

-### Acknowledgements

-Thanks to the Pygame community for their excellent resources and tutorials.
+See the `LICENSE` file for details.

+## Disclaimer

+This game is for educational purposes and personal enjoyment.
+Ensure you have the appropriate rights to use the graphic and sound assets included in the game.

+---

 ### GitHub Repository Details